Dil02/an-adventure/README.txt

 WELCOME TO AN ADVENTURE! - 16th April 2021

 'An Adventure' is a text based adventure game I developed in Java using Object Oriented principles.
-The user travels around the world seeking the pieces of a mystical torch with the aiming of revealing the location of a great treasure!
+The user travels around the world seeking the pieces of a mystical torch with the aim of revealing the location of a great treasure!

 This project involved: